Mysql swiss army knife queries

 Always forget this one.
 When you want to update multiple rows, it's requested to disable the safe mode.

 Often our metrics show that the database is passing through a severe burnout where the CPU is at 100%.
-A way to peel into what exactly is happening is:
+A way to peek into what exactly is happening is:

 SHOW FULL PROCESSLIST;